4 Key Elements of a Great Intranet Homepage Design with Examples

 What probably didn’t come up is: [let’s read the news], [let’s answer polls], [let’s check out sales figures] etc.

-What does this experiment trying to tell us?
+What is this experiment trying to tell us?

 See, it’s all tied to the hierarchy of our digital needs.

-Many people don’t realize these needs guide our decision making in a way that only when the basic needs are met, we start caring about those higher-level needs.
+Many people don’t realize these needs guide our decision-making in a way that only when the basic needs are met, do we start caring about those higher-level needs.

 By the way, here is the list of them all (start from the bottom, basics, and go up).